Banana Bay, Bahamas © Pietro

 Read more about Bahamas Activities.

 Getting to the Bahamas

-There are plenty of cheap, direct flights to the Bahamas from the US which from most major airports on half a dozen airlines.
-There are no direct flights to the Bahamas from the UK.
-However, connecting flights are available.
+There are plenty of cheap, direct flights to the Bahamas from the US that come from most major airports on half a dozen airlines.
+There are also direct flights to the Bahamas from the UK.
 The flight takes about nine hours, excluding layovers.

 Get more information on Bahamas Airports.